Hemburg History, Family Crest & Coats of Arms

 Hemburg Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hemburg include Hembery, Hembry, Hembrow, Hembrough, Hemborough, Hembury, Hembergh, Hembro, Hembray, Hembree and many more.

 Early Notables of the Hemburg family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Hemburg Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hemburg Notables in all our PDF Extended History products and printed products wherever possible.

 Hemburg Settlers in New Zealand in the 19th Century

 - Charles Hemburg, who landed in Wellington, New Zealand in 1840